 - The only exceptions are some Experiential Education courses, as specified within that description in this document. - 4.
 No more than two General Education designations, as the norm, will be approved for any new or revised course.
 Courses that meet more than one General Education requirement may do so only in so far as reasonable and practicable, given the amount of time this document stipulates for focusing on particular course content or methods. - 5.
 Foundations, Approaches, and Connections courses may fulfill requirements for a major and minor, unless a department, curriculum, or school specifies otherwise.
 A course can meet only one Approaches requirement but may also meet one additional Connections requirement.
 A Connections course may meet one Approaches requirement or a second Connections requirement.
-Foundations courses may not fulfill either Approaches or Connections requirements, with one exception: a second Quantitative Reasoning (QR) Foundations course may satisfy the Quantitative Intensive (QI) Connections requirement. - 6.
+Foundations courses may not fulfill either Approaches or Connections requirements, with threeone exceptions: a second Quantitative Reasoning (QR) Foundations course may satisfy the Quantitative Intensive (QI) Connections requirement; a foreign language Foundations course may satisfy the Experiential Education (EE) Connections requirement; and an English Composition and Rhetoric (CR) Foundations course may satisfy the Experiential Education (EE) Connections requirement. - 6.
 The General Education Implementation Committee designed a two-letter system to identify each General Education requirement.
 The two-letter identifiers are included below in parentheses at the first mention of each requirement.
 A listing of courses fulfilling each General Education requirement appears annually in the Undergraduate Bulletin and online under Browse Course Catalog in the Self-Service section of ConnectCarolina. - 7.
 The University recognizes only one authoritative source for all course information: the Office of the University Registrar.
 This office maintains the course inventory, which is available through ConnectCarolina and the Undergraduate Bulletin.
 Changes in the course inventory or in the details of a particular course must have the approval of the Administrative Boards of the General College and College of Arts and Sciences.
 Though departmental and curricular websites may be popular sources for information about courses, majors, minors, and degree requirements, they can be inaccurate, misleading, and out of date.
 To avoid confusion and misinformation, departments and curricula should provide on their websites a direct link to the online Undergraduate Bulletin.